 Sonora also has one of the last remaining lumber mills in the state still operating near Chinese Camp.
 Run by Sierra Pacific Industries, they manage nearly 2 million acres of forest in California and Washington.
 The local mill is said to employ nearly 1200 people within the local mill and the peripheral industries it supports.

 One of the many gold rush towns with a well-preserved downtown area- Sonora has its past rooted in the Mexican miners who settled the area.
 The town is named after their native region of Sonora, Mexico.
-If you head north off Hwy 108 onto Hwy 49, this was the original road before the 108 Bypass was built across the south end of town.
+If you head north off Highway108 onto Highway 49, this was the original road before the 108 Bypass was built across the south end of town.

-Along with the endless antique and nick-knack shops- the main street is much like the majority of the towns along the Hwy 49 corridor up to Downieville, full of historic buildings and Gold Rush charm.
+Along with the endless antique and nick-knack shops- the main street is much like the majority of the towns along the Highway 49 corridor up to Downieville, full of historic buildings and Gold Rush charm.
 Sonora is the largest town in the county with a population of about 5000, it is also the only incorporated town in the county, which eludes to how rural Tuolumne County can be.
 Gold rush era towns like this are often spread out into the surrounding hills, with no clear grid pattern streets like a traditional town.